🚀 View Source

 Localhost Server

-Use the --port option to serve <target> on a localhost server.
+Add a --port to serve <target> on a localhost server.

 /website $ alternator path/to/source path/to/target --port 8080